 - Plastic product design is not reasonable – If the wall thickness is out of proportion to the length of the plastic product and the product shape is very complex and the forming area is large, melt material is easily blocked at the thin wall of the product and leading to insufficient filling.
 Therefore, when designing the shape and structure of the plastic products, note that wall thickness is in direct relation to melting limit filling length.
 During injection molding, product thickness should range between 1-3mm and 3-6mm for large products.
 Generally, it is not good for injection molding if the wall thickness is over 8mm or less than 0.4mm, so this kind of thickness should be avoided in design.

-Issue No. II: Trimming (Flashing or burrs)
+Issue No. II: Trimming (Flashing or burrs) Defects

-I. What is flashing or Burrs?
+I. What is the flashing or Burrs?

 When extra plastic melt material is a force out of mold cavity from the mold joint and forming thin sheet, trimming is generated, if the thin sheet is big in size, it is called flashing.